openobserve/openobserve/README.md

 1. Vastly easier to operate
 1. Seamless upgrades

-For full list of features check [documentation](https://docs.zinc.dev/ZincObserve/#project-status-features-and-roadmap)
+For full list of features check [documentation](https://zinc.dev/docs/guide/#project-status-features-and-roadmap)

 # Installation

-You can install ZincObserve in under 2 minutes by following the [quickstart](https://docs.zinc.dev/ZincObserve/quickstart/) documentation
+You can install OpenObserve in under 2 minutes by following the [quickstart](https://zinc.dev/docs/guide/quickstart/) documentation

-# ZincObserve Cloud
+# OpenObserve Cloud

-You can also try ZincObserve without installing it in under 2 minutes by trying out ZincObserve Cloud  at [https://observe.zinc.dev](https://observe.zinc.dev)
+You can also try OpenObserve without installing it in under 2 minutes by trying out OpenObserve Cloud  at [https://observe.zinc.dev](https://observe.zinc.dev)

 # Screenshots